-Jerwood Curatorial Accelerator is a new pilot scheme to support curatorial and leadership development for UK-based visual arts curators from low socio-economic backgrounds.
+Jerwood Curatorial Accelerator (JCA) is a new programme to support curatorial and leadership development for UK-based visual arts curators from working class/low socio-economic backgrounds.
 Through a 12-month cohort-based learning and mentoring programme, curators will develop new networks, skills and knowledge to enable them to lead and impact the future of the visual arts sector.

-Jerwood Curatorial Accelerator is focused around eight two-day residential training and networking intensives taking place in different locations across the UK.
-Each one is built around a host arts organisation who will support wider engagement with artists, curators, art leaders and arts organisations locally.
-Across the 12-months this is complemented by an online programme of workshops and talks co-created with the Accelerator Fellows, alongside individual mentoring.
+JCA is focused around eight two-day residential training and networking intensives taking place in different locations across the UK.
+Each one is built around a Host arts organisation who will support wider engagement with artists, curators, art leaders and arts organisations locally.
+Across the 12-months this is complemented by an online programme of workshops and talks co-created with the JCA Fellows, alongside individual mentoring.

-The programme will support ten early-career curators from low socio-economic backgrounds who have overcome barriers already to be working in the arts.
+The programme will support ten early-career curators from working class/low socio-economic backgrounds who have overcome barriers already to be working in the arts.
 There is no educational eligibility requirement, and we encourage both those with an independent or institutional employed curatorial practice as their main role, or those who curate as part of a second or freelance role they support by other employment.
-Accelerator Fellows will be selected by a focused open call via Jerwood Arts and host organisations networks launching in Spring 2022.

 Find out more

 Watch the recording of an online event discussing curatorial careers and frequently asked questions about JCA here.